TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Results

-\paragraph{Phase 2 (temporal exposure).} Phase 2 marks the first point where diagnostic and structural metrics shift together.
-Categories probing reasoning under transitions and anomalous flows, including adaptivity, flow anomaly detection, and gap awareness, rise sharply, indicating that temporal discontinuities are now treated as informative cues.
-At the same time, the explicit reasoning budget collapses to about 77 tokens per run and output length to about 362 tokens.
-Mid-turn \texttt{<think>} blocks appear in roughly 29\% of runs, and degeneracy drops to 4.68\%.
-Explicit reasoning is no longer a fixed preamble but a resource invoked by context.
+\paragraph{Phase 2 (temporal exposure).} Phase 2 is the first stage where diagnostic and structural shifts appear together.
+Categories tied to discontinuity and anomalous temporal structure, including adaptivity, flow anomaly detection, and gap awareness, improve sharply.
+At the same time, the reasoning budget drops to about 77 tokens per run and output length to about 362 tokens.
+Mid-turn placement now accounts for 29.1\% of observed \texttt{<think>} blocks, and degeneracy falls to 4.68\%.
+Explicit reasoning is no longer used only as a fixed preamble.

 \paragraph{Phase 3 (contextual modulation).} Phase 3 emphasizes restraint and stability.
-Chronological retrospection and adaptivity remain strong while the reasoning budget falls further to about 53 tokens and output length to about 295 tokens.
-Degeneracy reaches its minimum at 0.26\%, and mid-turn reasoning becomes more common than front-loaded traces.
-However, some transition-sensitive categories lose part of their Phase 2 gains, suggesting that suppression pressure can prevent useful re-anchoring when subtle discontinuities warrant it.
+Chronological retrospection and adaptivity remain strong, while the reasoning budget falls further to about 53 tokens and output length to about 295 tokens.
+Degeneracy reaches its minimum at 0.78\%, and mid-turn placement becomes more common than front-loaded placement.
+However, some discontinuity-sensitive categories lose part of their Phase 2 gains, suggesting that stronger suppression can remove useful re-anchoring when subtle shifts still warrant it.

-\paragraph{\textsc{Time} (Phase 4 alignment).} Final alignment in \textsc{Time}-32B restores robustness on transition and anomaly categories while preserving intermittent reasoning.
-It achieves the best overall score, uses only about 84 reasoning tokens and 333 output tokens per run, and emits \texttt{<think>} blocks in roughly 81\% of runs, now predominantly mid-turn (75.6\%) rather than front-loaded (24.1\%).
+\paragraph{\textsc{Time} (Phase 4 alignment).} Final alignment in \textsc{Time}-32B restores performance on anomaly- and discontinuity-sensitive categories while preserving intermittent reasoning.
+It achieves the best overall score, uses about 84 reasoning tokens and 333 output tokens per run, and emits \texttt{<think>} blocks in roughly 81\% of runs, now predominantly mid-turn (75.6\%) rather than front-loaded (24.1\%).
 Degeneracy remains low at 3.64\%.
-This profile matches the intended behavior: explicit reasoning is neither always-on nor absent, but concentrated where temporal or contextual shifts make commonsense reasoning most brittle.
+Overall, the final model retains explicit reasoning but no longer uses it as a long default preamble; instead, it deploys shorter traces, more often mid-response, in settings where temporal cues indicate that assumptions may need to be re-anchored.
 Fine-grained diagnostics are reported in \autoref{sec:ablation}.